Yanara-Tian/MMCLKin/README.md

 https://fca_icdb.mpu.edu.mo/DataResource/database/test_datasets/3dkdavis_new_kinase_affinity.tar.gz
 tar zxvf 3dkdavis_new_kinase_affinity.tar.gz -C ./test_datasets
 ```
 **[2]** Test the prediction performance of MMCLKin for kinase-inhibitor binding affinity on 3DKDavis dataset.
 We offer dataset splits based on drug cold-start, kinase cold-start, or kinase-drug cold-start, ensuring that the model is tested on unseen kinases, unseen drugs, or both.
 To enable this option, set the --label argument to new_kinase, new_drug, or both_new.
-For example, to test on unseen kinases, run the following script(~3 min):
+For example, to test on unseen kinases, run the following script(~3 mins):
 ```
 python test_3dkdavis_affinity.py
 ```